NWChemEx/PluginPlay/dox/mainpage.md

 - [App API](dox/APPAPIConsiderations.md) in depth discussion of how the API came to be
+- [Memoization Considerations](dox/memoization.md) discusses the fine details of memoization
 - [Running an App](dox/RunningAnApp.md) details what happens when a user calls `sde.run`
-- [Cache Workflow]() details how the SDE and apps interact with the cache
+- [Cache Workflow]() everything you wanted to know about the cache (and more)